 Productivity Apps for Email Improvement

-Now let’s dig into some specific productivity tools designed to help you get more done in a day—rather than just tracking your actions and helping you determine which areas need the most improvement.
+Now let’s dig into some specific email productivity tools designed to help you get more done in a day—rather than just tracking your actions and helping you determine which areas need the most improvement.

 Much of your productivity can be lost or gained in how you email, since it occupies such a large percentage of our working time.
 If you spend too much time writing, reading, and managing emails, you won’t have time to do much else, and if you’re not emailing efficiently, your communication and collaboration efforts can suffer.
+Be sure to also see our separate post on email management software for more email-specific tools you can use to get a handle on your email workload and maximize productivity.

 In addition to EmailAnalytics (referenced in the section above), these are some of the best email-related productivity apps to use: